Maciek-Hetman/battery_health/README.md

 Tested devices:

-- Redmi Note 8 Pro, CherishOS 4.5
+- Redmi Note 8 Pro, CherishOS 4.5, Magisk 25.2
-- Xiaomi 12X, Xiaomi.eu idk what version
+- Xiaomi 12X, Xiaomi.eu idk what version, Magisk 25.2
+- Samsung Galaxy Note 9, OneUI 4, No root

 The app is built using Flutter and Material3 (Also known as Material You) design.
 Monet engine does not work.